yisi23/pagebox/README.md

 4) createapost.site.com

 ...
-Also at the end of the day I will hack your Single Sign On. :P
+Also at the end of the day I will hack your Single Sign On. :trollface:

-### Rich Internet Applications
+## Rich Internet Applications

-If your app consists of one or two pages this feature will not decrease attack surface a lot.
-But it still can be useful.
+If your app consists of one or two pages this feature **will not** decrease attack surface a lot because what **all possible functionality** was granted to this single page.

-* What apps need it the most?
+## So which apps need it the most?

-This will dramatically improve **complex websites** security (like facebook, paypal or google), which are often pwned with ridiculously simple XSSes on static pages or with external libraries' vulnerabilities.
+This will dramatically improve **complex websites** security (like facebook, paypal or google), which are often pwned with ridiculously simple XSSes on static/legacy pages or with external libs vulnerabilities(for example copy-paste swf file).

-XSS at /some_path will be basically **useless** if this /some_path has no granted permissions.
+XSS at /some_path will be basically **useless** if this /some_path has no granted explicitely permissions.

 If you don't permit anything for /static/page you can leave an XSS reflector and make fun of script kiddies trying to exploit other pages with it.

-### Types of OriginMap
+## Types of OriginMap

-#### URL-based
+### URL-based

 Detection of given permissions by checking origin page url.
 `perms << :edit_account if origin_url == '/edit_account'`

-#### Permissions-based
+### Permissions-based

 When you create and sign permissions **in views**.
 ```